ElpisTser/local-network-text-transfer/README.md

 npm run start
 ```

-- Scan the QR code with **Expo Go** on your physical device
+- Download and install the [development build](https://github.com/ElpisTser/local-network-text-transfer/releases/tag/v0.1.0-dev) on your Android device from the releases page.
+- Open the app and connect to the Expo development server
 - The app should load and display a connection screen
-- Enter the server address manually or tap “Scan QR code” to auto-fill the address
+- Enter the server address manually, tap "Scan QR code", or use "Scan Network" to automatically discover servers on your local network
 - Upon a successful response, you'll be redirected to the text sending screen where you can log text to the server

 ---

 ## Requirements

-- Mobile device and server must be on the same local network
+- Mobile device, Express server, and Expo development server must all be on the same local network
-- Install **Expo Go** on your phone
+- Install the development build from the releases page on your phone
 - Node.js and npm installed on your development machine